 Supporting the Troops

 The Code of Support Foundation has created a code that transitions the phrase "support our troops" into meaningful promises that actually benefit troops, veterans and their families.
 Citizens can read the pledge online and then electronically sign it to become part of the Corps of Support, a dispersed group of people who take action to help the military community.
 The website features a list of organizations endorsed by the foundation.
 Signers are encouraged to volunteer at them or to donate money.

 Go all in to support the troops at the USO of Metropolitan Washington's (USO-Metro's) 8th Annual Stars and Stripes Casino Night on Friday, October 28, from 6:30 p.m. to 11 p.m. at the Sheraton National Hotel.
 Proceeds will benefit the military community through programs such as outreach to children with deployed parents, support services for spouses, emergency housing and wounded warrior care.
 Attendees will enjoy a buffet and can play a variety of games including Blackjack, Texas Hold 'em and Roulette.
 The evening also will feature a raffle and auctions.

 Since 2004, this organization has offered support to Marines and their loved ones in Florida.
 In addition to working for active-duty families, the group reaches out to reservists, retired Marines, veterans, wounded warriors and those in boot camp or the delayed entry program.
 "Family" includes not only spouses and children but also mothers, fathers, siblings, grandparents and friends.
 Gold and Silver Star families are always welcome to seek support as well.
 Though dedicated to the Devil Dog community, the organization extends its outreach to include all military branches and other patriotic supporters.

 This special travel organization offers service members and other U.S. Defense Department personnel a chance to enjoy vacations for discount prices at more than 3,500 time share properties in approximately 80 countries.
 Through the deals, travelers can stay at locations without buying into a time share or even attending a presentation for one, if they so choose.

-AFCEA staff frequently participate in community and troop support activities, and in one such event recently AFCEA provided cards, postage, small gift and prepaid postcards--and a pizza lunch, during which AFCEA staff members hand wrote more than 100 "Get Well Soon" and "Thank You" cards to wounded warriors and the medical personnel who care for them.
+AFCEA staff frequently participate in community and troop support activities, and in one such event AFCEA provided cards, postage, small gift and prepaid postcards--and a pizza lunch, during which AFCEA staff members hand wrote more than 100 "Get Well Soon" and "Thank You" cards to wounded warriors and the medical personnel who care for them.
 The prepaid postcard was self addressed to AFCEA so that the warfighters, nurses or doctors could write back if they wanted to.

 The Employer Partnership (EP) of the Armed Forces exists to link U.S. employers with service members, veterans and their families.
 Through the initiative, the military community can receive help leveraging its military training and experience for civilian career opportunities with national, regional and local employer partners.
 The organization has program support managers in 25 locations who serve as liaisons with human resources departments at companies and agencies on behalf of the military.
 The managers also post information about job fairs and other events as well as work with service members to refine their applications, resume writing and interview skills.

 The U.S. Defense Department has established a Wounded Warrior Task Force (WWTF) to assist and support the care, management and transition of recovering wounded, ill and injured members of the U.S. military.
 Areas the task force will examine include medical and nonmedical case management, staff of wounded-warrior units, performance and accountability systems, services for traumatic brain injury and post-traumatic stress disorder, and the effectiveness of various centers of excellence.

 The mission of Honor and Remember is to create, establish and promote a nationally recognized flag to fly continually as a visible reminder of the lives lost in defense of the United States' national freedom since the country's founding.
 People who want to support the cause can sign the petition posted on the website and pass the word about the potential new symbol.
 Other goals of the group include building consensus among various parties to collectively solicit the U.S.